Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Permutation-Invariant (PI) unitaries from the TC interaction

-\begin{corollary} Any desired state in the symmetric subspace of $n$ qubits can be obtained from the initial state $|0\rangle^{\otimes n}$, using the Tavis-Cummings interaction $H_{\text{TC}}$, which couples the qubits to an oscillator initialized in the vacuum state, along with uniform global $x$ and $z$ fields. \end{corollary}
+An important corollary of \cref{thm:mainThm} is that any two PI pure $n$-qubit states, equivalently any two states in the totally symmetric subspace of $(\C^2)^{\otimes n}$, can be transformed into one another using Hamiltonians $\HTC$, $J_x$, and $J_z$.
+In particular, every such state can be prepared from the easily accessible initial state $\ket{0}^{\otimes n}$.
+This includes useful states such as the GHZ state \cite{GHZ_1989}, $(|0\rangle^{\otimes n} + \ket{1}^{\otimes n})/\sqrt{2}$, and Dicke states, i.e., the eigenstates of $J_z$ in the totally symmetric subspace.
+(Inside this subspace, $J_z$ is non-degenerate). \begin{corollary} \textbf{(Entanglement generation)} Any desired state in the symmetric subspace of $n$ qubits can be obtained from the initial state $|0\rangle^{\otimes n}$, using the Tavis-Cummings interaction $H_{\text{TC}}$, which couples the qubits to an oscillator initialized in and returned to the vacuum state, along with uniform global $z$ and $x$ fields $J_z$ and $J_z$. \end{corollary}